SM UB-66

+UB-66 went missing in the Eastern Mediterranean after 17 January 1918.

 Construction

 She was built by Friedrich Krupp Germaniawerft of Kiel and following just under a year of construction, launched at Kiel on 31 May 1917.
 UB-66 was commissioned later that same year under the command of Kptlt.
 Fritz Wernicke.
 Like all Type UB III submarines, UB-66 carried 10 torpedoes and was armed with a 8.8 cm deck gun.
 UB-66 would carry a crew of up to 3 officer and 31 men and had a cruising range of 9,090 nmi.
 UB-66 had a displacement of 513 t while surfaced and 647 t when submerged.
 Her engines enabled her to travel at 13.2 kn when surfaced and 7.6 kn when submerged.

+Previously recorded fate

+UB-66 was previously thought to have been depth-charged by HMS Campanula off Cap Bon, Italy on 18 January 1918.
+However, UB-66 was ordered to patrol in the eastern Mediterranean before sailing to Constantinople.
+She refueled in Beirut on 10 January, and was sighted off Famagusta on the 12th.
+UB-66 received credit for sinking Windsor Hall on 17 January, therefore, UB-66 could not have been off Cap Bon the following day.